AMEND09/CodePlotter/README.md

 - **Visibility Toggle**: Hide/show individual files to focus on specific parts.
 - **Custom Colors**: Change the color of each file for better visualization.
 - **Z-movement Filtering**: Hide Z-only movements for cleaner visualization.
+- **Rotation**: Rotate designs by specifying an angle in degrees.
+- **Out-of-bounds Warning**: Disabling the pen offset warning lets you save files even if they go beyond bed boundaries.
+- **Scrollable Controls**: The center control panel now scrolls for better usability on smaller screens.

 ---